 CustCustomer segmentation has a huge impact on how companies manage their customers.
 During the segmentation process, the target market divides into different segments based on some unique characteristics to reach and sever every segment effectively and efficiently.
 It is also important to mention here, while customer segmentation companies also keep in mind their resources and overall goals.

+- New Market Opportunities.
 In the process of customer segmentation, you may come across with new hidden customer segment.
 When you invest in those segments, then it would open up many new opportunities in the market.
-Employment opportunities for the sales staff, skilled manufacturer, suppliers and distributors.
+Employment opportunities for the sales staff, skilled manufacturers, suppliers and distributors.

 Customer Segmentation Examples